-Guidelines for Activities & Facilities Within Land-Use Designations In Chugach State Park
+Guidelines for Activities & Facilities Within Land-Use Designations in Chugach State Park

 These are general guidelines to be used when evaluating permit applications or considering undertaking activities within the various park zones.
-The information below supplements the requirements in 11 AAC 18.010 - 18.040, and AS 41.21.027.
+The information below provides the basis for determining incompatibility under AS 41.21.123 in accordance with AS 41.21.120 - 41.21.125 and supplements the requirements in 11 AAC 18.010 - 18.040, and AS 41.21.027.
 The recommendations made below are done by subject matter and by land use designation.
 They are listed by use categories such as resource management, public uses, and commercial uses.
 In the case of conflict between these guidelines and the specific recommendations in this plan, the specific recommendations will prevail.
 In permitting some of the activities listed below, an additional process may be required as a result of the action.
-In cases where the activity permitted on a long term basis constitutes a conversion of use under the Land and Water Conservation Fund (LWCF) grant program, the park is required to go through a LWCF approved process to document and mitigate for the conversion prior to the conversion action.
+In cases where the activity permitted on a long-term basis constitutes a conversion of use under the Land and Water Conservation Fund (LWCF) grant program, the park is required to go through a LWCF approved process to document and mitigate for the conversion prior to the conversion action.
 These cases should be very limited since the overall intent is to preserve the recreational value of park land, but at times, the benefit derived from permitting such an activity may outweigh the cost of the land conversion.
+Activities that support the Division of Parks and Outdoor Recreation's mission, are consistent with park purposes and the Statewide Framework document are considered to provide a park benefit for the purposes of permitting.